Terasology/Exoplanet/README.md

 3. **Undersea Grass** - this planet's grass is special, it can grow both on the ground and undersea.

 4. **Glowing Grass** - this planet is far too different from Earth.
 The grass here can glow in the dark.
-At night, it is not really dark at all.
+At night, Exoplanet is not really dark at all.

 ![Portal](https://raw.githubusercontent.com/PutawanDE/Exoplanet/master/Screenshots/Ore1.png)
 ![Portal](https://raw.githubusercontent.com/PutawanDE/Exoplanet/master/Screenshots/Sea1.png)